Nile mosaic of Palestrina: Origins

+Discovered at an unspecified date in the second half of the sixteenth century, the mosaic was examined in 1614 (with copious sprinklings of water to enliven its colored images) by Federico Cesi, the founder of the Accademia dei Lincei, who came to Palestrina on the occasion of his marriage to Artemisia Colonna.
+Cesi, who can be considered the true discoverer of the mosaic, ordered the painter Cassiano Dai Pozzo to reproduce it, who drew no less than eighteen plates.
+About a decade later, the mosaic was purchased by Cardinal Andrea Peretti (bishop of Palestrina from 1624 to 1626), who had it detached, divided into square fragments and transferred to Rome.

+In 1640 the new cardinal of Palestrina, Francesco Barberini, managed to obtain the mosaic again as a gift, which he had restored by Giovan Battista Caiandra.
+He then arranged for it to be relocated back to Palestrina, but during transport the mosaic work, placed on wagons to the contrary, suffered such damage that it had to be restored again by the Caiandra who avvaise the panels executed by Cassiano Dai Pozzo.
+Brought back, after some time, to Palestrina it was placed in a room of the baronial palace.

 The Nile Mosaic and its companion piece, the Fish Mosaic, were apparently still to be seen in the Italian city of Palestrina, ancient Praeneste, in the 15th century.
 When first noticed shortly before 1507 by Antonio Volsco, a humanist in the circle of Pomponio Leto, the mosaics were still in situ among the vestiges of Sulla's sanctuary of Fortuna Primigenia.
 At that time the town was owned by the Colonna family of Rome, whose palazzo in Palestrina occupied a section of the ruins.

 The mosaic may have been indicated in a well-known passage in Pliny's Natural History concerning mosaic floors in Italy:

 Volsco added that these were "arranged in the pattern of a picture".
 Maurizio Calvesi, in identifying Francesco Colonna as the author of Hypnerotomachia Poliphili, identifies passages in Hypnerotomachia depending on Pliny that were enriched by direct experience of the mosaics themselves.